-Indian-born artist Janavi M. Folmsbee settled her roots in the beautifully diverse city of Houston, Texas, in 2012.
+Indian-born artist Janavi Mahimtura Folmsbee settled her roots in the beautifully diverse city of Houston, Texas, in 2012.
 She has moved between countries and cities to find her own space in this world and to hunt for the universal and global connection amongst us.
 After crossing continents, this hunt has propelled her to continue her search in an element that physically connects us all – water.
 She is strongly influenced by marine life, drawing abundant inspiration from her experiences with scuba diving expeditions and with the ocean itself.

-Folmsbee creates ethereal, intricate shapes, which she calls characters, that are meant to invite the public into something very private.
+Mahimtura Folmsbee creates ethereal, intricate shapes, which she calls characters, that are meant to invite the public into something very private.
 Her paintings intend to take the viewer into the work’s inspirational moment of origin.
-Folmsbee captures various forms of the marine world through linear progression, color, and a visual take on abstract and representational painting.
+Mahimtura Folmsbee captures various forms of the marine world through linear progression, color, and a visual take on abstract and representational painting.
 These characters she conceptually conceives of live in their own world and space, but somehow also exist in ours.
 Typically, a collection of several of her works are installed together to tell a story, transforming the space into her version of ‘Davy Jones’ Locker,’ an unreal world for the viewer to be injected into.

 The works allow the viewer to better understand the hardships of our oceans and the majestic creatures it holds.
-She has faith that with art, awareness, and beauty we as humans are capable of doing much more for our oceans and our environment.
+She has faith that with art, awareness, and beauty, we as humans are capable of doing much more for our oceans and our environment.